Sue Wong – Fashion, Beauty and Bliss

 Wong, who oversaw the restoration of The Cedars to its former Hollywood glory, is best known for her vintage-influenced cocktail dresses and evening gowns inspired by her muses, whom Wong calls “drop-dead gorgeous glamour queens such as Marlene Dietrich and Jean Harlow.”
 The Hollywood connection continues today with stars like Anne Hathaway, Jessica Biel, Tyra Banks, Christina Ricci and other “It” girls of the moment.
 With complex beadwork, feathers, lace and embroidery to enhance ultra-feminine lines, her dresses are reputed to have the power to transform any woman into a goddess.

-Last spring, during Los Angeles Fashion Week, Wong hosted a brunch at The Cedars for some 300 members of the fashion world, news media and Hollywood glitterati.
+One spring, during Los Angeles Fashion Week, Wong hosted a brunch at The Cedars for some 300 members of the fashion world, news media and Hollywood glitterati.
 Her golden-age sensibilities segued into those of a gracious hostess in what essentially became a Sue Wong art installation.
 She styled everything ― created the 25 flower arrangements; art directed the food, the music; and, of course, designed the fashions worn by runway models who wandered The Cedars like glamorous ghosts from a bygone era.

 It’s hard to believe, seeing her now, that when she was five years old, her mother bribed a border guard with her wedding jewelry to get them out of China and into Hong Kong.
 A year later, Wong and her mother finally arrived in Los Angeles.
 Neither spoke English, and Wong had yet to see her father, who had come to the United States before she was born.